 - You will prepare the gelatin and combine with the sugar.

-- Once it’s cooled down add the sparkling wine, club soda, and liqueur.
+- You MUST let it cool to the touch before adding the champagne or else the alcohol can burn off.
+Once it’s cooled down add the sparkling wine, club soda, and liqueur.

 - Cut jello into bite-sized squares and serve.